p2p-web/proposal/README.md

 ## Network setup
 In many cases we can't assume that a network where all the devices are connected exists.
 We need a way to create networks that devices can freely join and leave without interrupting the connections of the devices already connected

+## Authentication (undecided)

+How does the user grant permission to incoming requests?

+- A. User-agent intervention via a trusted UI (ie. iOS)
+- B. Let the app handle auth just like a traditional server (eg. cookies)

 ## Use Cases

 - Ability to serve a remote client to the local network from a device (eg. remote SMS app being served to IE6 on the same LAN).